shoppimon/authoritah/README.md

 Authoritah - Framework Agnostic Python RBAC Library
 ===================================================
-Authoritah is a Python 2.7 / 3.6 RBAC library.
+Authoritah is a Python RBAC library.
 It is designed to be framework agnostic, in the sense that it is not coupled with any Web framework or ORM library.
 In addition, Authoritah provides a highly granular role system using a unique approach of context-based role resolution.

 [![Build Status](https://travis-ci.org/shoppimon/authoritah.svg?branch=master)](https://travis-ci.org/shoppimon/authoritah)

+## Compatibility
+We test Authoritah on Python 3.5, 3.6, 3.7 and Pypy 3.
+It is possible that older versions of Authoritah will work with Python 2.7 as well, but Python versions below 3.5 are not supported.

+## Installation
+The easiest way to install Authoritah is via pip:

+    pip install authoritah

-## Terminology
+## Overview & Terminology
 The following terms are common in many authorization frameworks, but can have specific meaning in *authoritah* so it is important to clarify them first: